AdamDeBeers/AdamDeBeers/README.md

 ## 🚀 Mission
 Build cool things.
 Learn along the way.
-If it makes noise, blinks, or prints in plastic — I’m in.
 Did you say I can print with your metal 3D printer and you will pay me for that?
 You call that a job?
 I am in!